-- 3.1 The purpose of a heritage statement is to meet the relevant guidance given in the NPPF and any local plans.
-This outlines the need to inform the planning decisions when considering proposals that have the potential to have some impact on the character or setting of a heritage asset.
-It is not concerned with other planning issues. - 3.2 The degree of impact a development could have on such heritage assets is variable and can sometimes be positive rather than negative.
-The wide range of possible impacts can include loss of historic fabric, loss of historic character, damage to historic setting, and damage to significant views. - 3.3 Under the requirements of the NPPF and of other useful relevant guidance, such as English Heritage's Conservation Principles and Informed Conservation, and Historic England's Good Practice Advice in Planning Notes (GPAs), the process of heritage impact assessments can be summarised as involving three parts: - 1. understanding the heritage values and significance of the designated and nondesignated heritage assets involved and their settings;

-- 2. understanding the nature and extent of the proposed developments; - 3. making an objective judgement on the impact that the proposals outlined in Part 2 may have on the information outlined in Part 1. - 3.4 This is undertaken in line with the basic structure provided in the Historic England guidance Statements of Heritage Significance (2019).
+- 3.1.1 The purpose of a heritage statement is to meet the requirements of the NPPF and any local plans, in order to inform planning decisions when considering proposals that have the potential to have an impact, directly or indirectly, upon a heritage asset.
+It is not concerned with other planning issues. - 3.1.2 The degree of impact on heritage assets is variable and can sometimes be positive rather than negative.
+The wide range of possible impacts can include loss of historic fabric, loss of historic character, damage to historic setting, and damage to significant views. - 3.1.3 Under the requirements of national and local policy and in line with professional guidance, the process of heritage impact assessments can be summarised as involving three parts: - 1. understanding the heritage values and significance of the designated and nondesignated heritage assets involved and their settings, - 2. understanding the nature and extent of the proposed development, - 3. making an objective judgement on the impact that the proposals outlined in Part 2 may have on the information outlined in Part 1.